NomicFoundation/hardhat-website/src/content/plugin-development/guides/hardhat3-plugin-template.md

 You'll do all development in the `packages/plugin` directory, while `packages/example-project` is a playground to experiment with your plugin and manually test it.

+To learn how to write automated tests for your plugin, read [this guide](./integration-tests.md).

 ## Trying out your plugin

 Before changing anything, let's test the boilerplate plugin.